 Total cat population by European country in 2017

 - Italy – 7,480,000 cats

 - Netherlands – 2,620,000 cats

 Learn more about the European and global pet food markets on June 13, 2019 in Cologne, Germany during Petfood Forum Europe 2019, as part of VICTAM International 2019.
 This one-day conference will feature the latest trends, research and innovation on the international pet food market.
 Additionally, Petfood Forum Europe provides an opportunity for pet food professionals from around the world to network, exchange ideas and do business with leading industry suppliers.

-SUPER Early Bird registration for Petfood Forum Europe 2019 is now open.
+Registration for Petfood Forum Europe 2019 is now open.